wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * <strong>Allow for evolutionary architectures</strong> -  In a traditional environment, architectural decisions are often implemented as static, onetime events, with a few major versions of a system during its lifetime.
 As a business and its context continue to evolve, these initial decisions might hinder the system's ability to deliver changing business requirements.
 In the cloud, the capability to automate and test on demand lowers the risk of impact from design changes.
 This allows systems to evolve over time so that businesses can take advantage of innovations as a standard practice.

    * <strong>Drive architectures using data</strong> - In the cloud, you can collect data on how architectural choices affect the behavior of  workloads.
-This enable factb-ased decisions on how to improve  workloads.
+This enable fact-based decisions on how to improve  workloads.
 Cloud infrastructure is code, so that data can be used to inform architecture choices and improvements over time.

-   * <strong>Improve through "game days"</strong> (dry-run simulation, choas engineering, etc.) - Test how architecture and processes perform by regularly scheduling game days to simulate events in production.
+   * <strong>Improve through "game days"</strong> (dry-run simulation, chaos engineering, etc.) - Test how architecture and processes perform by regularly scheduling game days to simulate events in production.
 This will help you understand where improvements can be made and can help develop organizational experience in dealing with events.

 But what are specific actions?